PandaDB: Understanding Unstructured Data in Graph Database: Experiment and implementation

-We implemented native solution as the baseline in the experiment.
-In the native solution, we use neo4j to maintain the graph data, take local file system to store the photos, use AIPM to extract the facial features in photos, and calculate the similarity by outer scripts.
-The query process is detailed as below: \begin{enumerate} \item Q1: Find the photos whose facial features are similar to those of the specific BLOB.
-Next, retrieve the corresponding nodes of the photos, then filter the nodes by the \textit{firstName}. \item Q2: Find the nodes whose \textit{photo} similar to the specific BLOB and the nodes whose \textit{firstName} meet the argument.
-Then retrieve the shortest path between the nodes in neo4j. \item Q3: First retrieve the nodes whose \textit{firstName} meet the arguments in query statement, then calculate the similarity of the facial features. \item Q4: First retrieve the nodes corresponds to the path, then calculate the similarity of the facial features. \end{enumerate}
+We implemented four query processing based on queries listed in Section VII-C. Four workflows are detailed as below: \begin{enumerate} \item Q1: Find the photos whose facial features are similar to those of the specific BLOB.
+Next, retrieve the corresponding nodes of the photos, then filter the nodes by the \textit{firstName}. \item Q2: Find the nodes whose \textit{photo} is similar to the specific BLOB and the nodes whose \textit{firstName} meets the argument.
+Then retrieve the shortest path between the nodes in the graph database. \item Q3: Retrieve the nodes whose \textit{firstName} meets the arguments in the query statement, then calculate the similarity of the facial features. \item Q4: Fetch the nodes corresponding to the path, then calculate the similarity of the facial features. \end{enumerate}